Yom Kippur War: Response in Israel

 Rather than quieting public discontent, the report—which "had stressed that it was judging the ministers' responsibility for security failings, not their parliamentary responsibility, which fell outside its mandate"—inflamed it.
 Although it had absolved Meir and Dayan of all responsibility, public calls for their resignations (especially Dayan's) intensified.
-In the December 1973 legislative election, Meir's Alignment party lost five Knesset seats.

-On April 11, 1974, Golda Meir resigned.
+On 11 April 1974, Golda Meir resigned.
 Her cabinet followed suit, including Dayan, who had previously offered to resign twice and was turned down both times by Meir.
-A new government was seated in June and Yitzhak Rabin, who had spent most of the war as an advisor to Elazar in an unofficial capacity, became Prime Minister.
+A new government was seated in June and Yitzhak Rabin, who had spent most of the war as an advisor to Elazar in an unofficial capacity, became prime minister.

-In 1999, the issue was revisited by the Israeli political leadership to prevent similar shortcomings from being repeated.
-The Israeli National Security Council was created to improve coordination between the different security and intelligence bodies, and the political branch of government.

 Response in Egypt

 General Shazly had angered Sadat for advocating the withdrawal of Egyptian forces from Sinai to meet the Israeli incursion on the West Bank of the Canal.
 Six weeks after the war, he was relieved of command and forced out of the army, ultimately going into political exile for years.
 Upon his return to Egypt, he was placed under house arrest.

 Following his release, he advocated the formation of a "Supreme High Committee" modeled after Israel's Agranat Commission in order to "probe, examine and analyze" the performance of Egyptian forces and the command decisions made during the war, but his requests were completely ignored.
 He published a book, banned in Egypt, that described Egypt's military failings and the sharp disagreements he had with Ismail and Sadat in connection with the prosecution of the war.

 The commanders of the Second and Third Armies, Generals Khalil and Wasel, were also dismissed from the army.
-The commander of the Egyptian Second Army at the start of the war, General Mamoun, suffered a heart attack, or, alternatively, a breakdown, after the Egyptian defeat during the October 14 Sinai tank battle, and was replaced by General Khalil.
+The commander of the Egyptian Second Army at the start of the war, General Mamoun, suffered a heart attack, or, alternatively, a breakdown, after the Egyptian defeat during the 14 October Sinai tank battle, and was replaced by General Khalil.